-Patriped exceler Retained earnings are the profits that the Company has earned till date, less any transfers to general reserve, dividends or other distributions paid to shareholders.
+Retained earnings Retained earnings are the profits that the Company has earned till date, less any transfers to general reserve, dividends or other distributions paid to shareholders.
 Retained earnings includes re-measurement loss / (gain) on defined benefit plans, net of taxes that will not be reclassified to Consolidated Statement of Profit and Loss.
 Retained earnings is a free reserve available to the Company.
-Foreign currency translation reserve The books are converted in INR from its functional currency.
-The exchange differences arising on translation of assets, liabilities, income and expenses of the Company are recognised separately in foreign currency translation reserve.
+Foreign currency translation reserve Exchange differences arising on translation of assets, liabilities, income and expenses of the Company's foreign subsidiaries are recognised in other comprehensive income and accumulated separately in foreign currency translation reserve.
+The amounts recognised are transferred to the consolidated statement of profit and loss on disposal of the related foreign subsidiaries.